square/square-python-sdk/doc/api/customers.md

 # Delete Customer

-Deletes a customer profile from a business, including any linked cards on file.
+Deletes a customer profile from a business.
+This operation also unlinks any associated cards on file.

 As a best practice, you should include the `version` field in the request to enable [optimistic concurrency](https://developer.squareup.com/docs/working-with-apis/optimistic-concurrency) control.
 The value must be set to the current version of the customer profile.